-Using a credit card to buy your new car can be a surprisingly cost effective way of getting a new set of wheels and like a loan will allow you to buy your car outright on the day.
+Using a credit card to buy your new car can be a cost effective way of getting a new set of wheels and will allow you to buy your car outright on the day.

-Of course making sure you use the right credit card is essential to avoid hefty interest charges.
-You will also need to ensure you have a sufficient credit limit to cover the full purchase, which may be a problem if you're buying a larger vehicle.
-There are a couple of options:
+You need to use the right credit card to avoid hefty interest charges and make sure you have a sufficient credit limit to cover the full purchase.
+You have a couple of options:

 Use a 0% purchase credit card to pay for the car outright and then split the repayments over the interest free period so the balance is cleared by the time you're due to be charged interest.

 Pay on a cashback or rewards credit card and then either use savings or a 0% balance transfer to pay off the amount in full before interest is added.

 You may be charged a credit card fee on the transaction so check this when you compare your options and make sure you still win by choosing this payment option.